 I Know I Have a Warrant.
 Should I Turn Myself In?

-Turning yourself in to the court or the police without an experienced criminal defense lawyer on your side could be one of the biggest mistakes you make.
+Turning yourself into the court or the police without an experienced criminal defense lawyer on your side could be one of the biggest mistakes you make.
 A criminal defense attorney in California can provide you with an honest assessment of your case so you know what to expect.

 Check for your California warrant online anonymously, then call Simmrin Law Group for a free consultation.
 We are available to take your call 24/7.
 Do not talk to the police until you talk to us.